PySilentSubstitution/pysilsub/docs/source/02_installation.rst

 Requirements
 ------------

-*PySilSub* requires Python (>=3.8, <3.11), a set of standard numerical computing packages, and some plotting libraries:
+*PySilSub* requires Python (>=3.7), a set of standard numerical computing packages, and some plotting libraries:

 - numpy
 - scipy
 - matplotlib
 - pandas
 - importlib-resources

+The `colour-science` package is an optional dependency that makes for pretty chromaticity horseshoe plots, but which requires Python >=3.7 and <=3.11.

 - colour-science

 The following additional packages may also be helpful for development: